 Thankfully, including phone call conversions as part of your optimisation mix isn’t that difficult.

-Ruler Analytics uses dynamic number insertion, along with a host of other features, to make sure that phone call conversions show up in your AdWords and Google Analytics interfaces.
+Ruler Analytics uses dynamic number insertion, along with a host of other features, to make sure that phone call conversions show up in your Google Ads and Google Analytics interfaces.

 All it takes is a small piece of code added to your page to get started.